Sodium Valproate (Epilim) A Scandal worse than Thalidomide

 Furthermore, despite such HSE genetic testing finding sodium valproate to be the cause of our clients injuries, liability remains in issue in all cases.
 This, of course, adds to the families distress.

 This is further compounded by recent reports that women are still not being informed of the risk of taking epilepsy drug sodium valproate whilst pregnant.
+Read our comprehensive article on the Sodium Valproate Scandal.

 Although the risks of taking valproate whilst pregnant have been known since its availability in Ireland in the 1970s, for decades Irish women have been prescribed the drug without any warning from their doctors.